+1 / Returns an Image object that can then be painted on the screen.
+2 The url argument must specify an absolute {@link URL}.
+The name 3 argument is a specifier that is relative to the url argument.
+4 5 This method always returns immediately, whether or not the 6 image exists.
+When this applet attempts to draw the image on 7 8 the screen, the data will be loaded.
+The graphics primitives 9 that draw the image will incrementally paint on the screen.
+10 11 @param url an absolute URL giving the base location of the image @param name the location of the image, relative to the url argument 12 13 @return the image at the specified URL 14 @see Image 15 / 16 public Image getImage(URL url, String name) { getImage public Image getImage(URL url, String name) Returns an Image object that can then be painted on the screen.
+The url argument must specify an absolute URL.
+The name argument is a specifier that is relative to the url argument.
+This method always returns immediately, whether or not the image exists.
+When this applet attempts to draw the image on the screen, the data will be loaded.
+The graphics primitives that draw the image will incrementally paint on the screen.
+Parameters: url - an absolute URL giving the base location of the image. name - the location of the image, relative to the url argument.
+Returns: the image at the specified URL.
+See Also: Image Image

 '''

-Returns an Image object that can then be painted on the screen.

-3

-The url argument must specify an absolute {@link URL}.
-The name

-4

-argument is a specifier that is relative to the url argument.

-5

-This method always returns immediately, whether or not the

-image exists.
-When this applet attempts to draw the image on

-8

-the screen, the data will be loaded.
-The graphics primitives

-that draw the image will incrementally paint on the screen.

-10

-@param url an absolute URL giving the base location of the image

-11

-12

-@param name the location of the image, relative to the url argument

-\ensuremath{\textit{@return}} the image at the specified URL

-13

-@see Image

-14

-15

-public Image getImage(URL url, String name) {

-17

-try {
+17 try {

-18

-return getImage(new URL(url, name));
+18 return getImage(new URL(url, name));

-19

-} catch (MalformedURLException e) {
+19 } catch (MalformedURLException e) {

-20

-return null;
+20 return null;

-21
+21 }

 22 }

 '''